 \section{Numerical Results}

-In the section we present numerical results for $J/\psi$ and $\pi^\pm$ production in electron-proton collisions.
+In the section, we present numerical results for $J/\psi$ and $\pi^\pm$ production in electron-proton collisions.
 The process involves the interaction of a virtual photon with the partonic content of the proton, resulting in the creation of a pair of charm and anti-charm quarks along with a final-state parton.
 The charm and anti-charm quark pair subsequently hadronize into a $J/\psi$ meson through the NRQCD mechanism, while the produced parton fragments to form a pion in the final state.
 The process considered is $\gamma^\ast + a \rightarrow J/\psi + a \rightarrow J/\psi + \pi^\pm$.
 The heavy quark pair can be produced in different color and spin configurations, depending on which, contribution to $J/\psi$ production comes from the states $^{3}{S}_{1}^{(1,8)}$, $^{1}{S}_{0}^{8}$ and $^{3}{P}_{J}^{8}$, with $J=0,1,2$.
 The hadronization of heavy-quark pair into the quarkonium is encoded in the LDMEs.
 Even though LDMEs are assumed to be universal, there are several sets of LDMEs in the literature that are distinct from each other.
 This discrepancy among the LDMEs is related to the fact that the order of perturbative QCD considered and the second one, the transverse momentum cut imposed in the fitting.
 Although the choice of the LDME set strongly influences the asymmetries, we considered two LDME sets, labeled with CMSWZ \cite{Chao:2012iv} and SV \cite{Sharma:2012dy}, to obtain maximum asymmetries.
 As discussed earlier, for this process, an analytic form of the smearing effect coming from the TMD shape functions is still not available, as matching the TMD factorized result with the collinear framework at the intermediate transverse momentum region is still to be done.
 So in this work, we did not include any smearing effect.
 The effect of the shape function on the asymmetry is expected to be small, as the $J/\psi$ is produced with relatively large transverse momentum.
 However, a careful consideration of these effects is needed, possibly in a future publication.